 - MPRIM410, MPRIM420, MPRIM430, and MPRIM435: A grade of B or better must be achieved in a comparable undergraduate course to waive these competency areas; B- and below will not be considered for a waiver.
 Undergraduate degree must have been completed within the past five years if coursework is to serve as basis for waivers.
+If the course was not taken as part of an undergraduate degree program, it must have been completed within the past 5 years.
 The MBA Admission Committee will determine on an individual basis if undergraduate courses satisfy the requirements of the competency areas.

 - MPRIM425 and MPRIM440: These two competency areas are not waived on the basis of undergraduate coursework or work experience.
 All MBA students must complete these two prerequisites.